el-grudge/mlops-zoomcamp/week_4/README.md

 Here's a guide of how to deploy a model as a webservice:
     1- Create a virtual environment to install dependencies.
 Use `pip freeze` to get the package versions there were used when training the model, and install them in the virtual environment.
     2- Wrap the predict function in an api (use either fastapi or flask).
-    3- Containarize the enviornment and the artifacts with docker.
+    3- Containarize the environment and the artifacts with docker.
 Make sure to use a production ready webservice (ex. gunicorn) when deploying the webservice in production.
 Some useful docker commands:

 ```shell
 # to build a docker image.